Nominate Now for 2025!

 The purpose of this award shall be to recognize and honor the life-long commitment of Betty Garlick, the first Michigan AEYC president, to children and families.
 Betty Garlick was a pioneer in the field of early childhood education.
 She was a teacher of children, an advocate on behalf of children and families, an author and editor, an environmentalist, a consultant, an innovative programmer and an evaluator.
 The breadth and depth of these contributions should serve as a guide in selecting future recipients.

-Recipients of this award should have devoted a large part of their lives to working on behalf of Michigan’s children and families, and be near or at the end of their career.
+Recipients of this award should have devoted a large part of their lives to working on behalf of Michigan’s children and families, and be at the end of their career or within a year of retirement.
 Further, individuals considered for this award shall have made exceptional contributions to the early childhood profession, locally and statewide.
 They will also have been involved in professional activities beyond their paid position.
 These may include (but are not limited to): legislation, research, publication, and leadership in professional organizations.

 Committee Expectations: